Mummy’s Wish is dedicated to the provision of practical support that keeps families functioning during mum’s cancer treatment.

 We understand every family is different and the support and information provided will be tailored specifically to each mum’s needs.
 We take into consideration their diagnosis, existing support network, age of their children and, most importantly, what they feel comfortable with support-wise.

-Each mum who is registered with us will receive a Mummy’s Wish Care Pack in the mail which includes a compendium to store important documents and keep notes; relevant information and resources including our ‘Dealing with Cancer: A guide for mums with cancer‘; a few little treats for them; and a voice-recordable Comfort Bear for each child under 12 years.
+Each mum who is registered with us will receive a Mummy’s Wish Care Pack in the mail which includes a compendium to store important documents and keep notes; relevant information and resources including our ‘Dealing with Cancer: A guide for mums with cancer‘; a few little treats for them; and a voice-recordable Comfort Bear for each child aged 12 years and under.

-Some of the ways we have helped families in the past include:
+Some of the ways we currently help mums with cancer and their families include:

 - a friendly chat with someone who understands the challenges that come with trying to juggle a young family and cancer treatment